Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Vicsek Model

-Now, we study how the estimation results depend on coarse-graining length scale $k_{\mathrm{max}}$ and time scales $\tau_\mathrm{w}$.
-For the density field, the error is small, independent of the spatial and time scales, except for large $\tau_\mathrm{w}$ and $k_{\mathrm{max}}$ (Fig.~\ref{fig.error.tau.k}(a)).
+Now, we study how the estimation results depend on coarse-graining length scale $k_{\mathrm{max}}$ and time scales $\tau_\mathrm{w}$. \NY{ We performed the estimation independently for each $k_{\mathrm{max}}$ and $\tau_\mathrm{w}$, and obtained the optimal number of nonzero dictionary terms $n^*$, their coefficients, and the error $\tilde{E}(n^*)$. } For the density field, the error is small, independent of the spatial and time scales, except for large $\tau_\mathrm{w}$ and $k_{\mathrm{max}}$ (Fig.~\ref{fig.error.tau.k}(a)).
 The estimated number of terms is always one.
 On the other hand, the error for the polarity density is strongly dependent on the spatial and time scales(Fig.~\ref{fig.error.tau.k}(b)).
 In fact, the minimum error for the polarity density is attained at a larger length scale $k_{\mathrm{max}} \approx 0.1$ and a longer time scale $\tau_\mathrm{w} \approx 40\tau$.
 The results suggest that the hydrodynamic equations are valid only when the spatial scale is larger than $l = 2 \pi /k_{\mathrm{max}} \approx 30R$ and the time scale is longer than $10 \tau$.
 We will compare these length and time scales with the intrinsic scales of the Vicsek model in Sec.~\ref{sec.discussion.scales}.